 15.2 A copy of the minutes of each Annual General Meeting, Extraordinary General Meeting and Board Meeting shall be sent to every Board member and to every Kindergarten provided that the Board shall be entitled to keep confidential those parts of any meeting the Board deems to be held “in closed session”.

-POWERS OF BOARD AND GENERAL MEETINGS:
+POWERS OF BOARD

-16.1 The Board shall have the power to do all things which are conducive to the attainment of the objects of Dunedin Kindergartens, including but not limited to the power to buy, sell or otherwise deal in property, borrow and secure the payment of money, control and invest the funds of Dunedin Kindergartens, hire and dismiss employees and do such other things as it may see fit.
+The Board shall have the power to do all things which are conducive to the attainment of the objects of Dunedin Kindergartens, including but not limited to the power to buy, sell or otherwise deal in property, borrow and secure the payment of money, control and invest the funds of Dunedin Kindergartens, hire and dismiss employees and do such other things as it may see fit.

+The power conferred on the Board in clause 16.1 shall be subject to the approval of not less than 66% of Members having the right to vote at a General Meeting where the proposed exercise of power involves a transaction or transactions which on aggregate exceeds 35 % of the value of the assets of Dunedin Kindergartens.

-16.2 The Board shall be authorised to exercise all of the powers of Dunedin Kindergartens, including the power to frame such policies, regulations and standing orders as may from time to time be deemed necessary for the purpose of regulating the affairs of Dunedin Kindergartens.
-All policies, regulations and standing orders framed in accordance with this clause shall be binding until rescinded by resolution of the Board.
+16.3 The Board shall be authorised to exercise all of the powers of Dunedin Kindergartens, including the power to frame such policies as may from time to time be deemed necessary for the purpose of regulating the affairs of Dunedin Kindergartens.
+All policies framed in accordance with this clause shall be binding until rescinded by resolution of the Board.
+The Board must make policies available to Members on request.